Oops! Something went wrong while submitting the form

 Temporary orders are typically issued at the scene of a violent situation to which police respond.
 These emergency temporary orders are given when a person is perceived to be in immediate need of protection, but the court is closed.
 A responding police officer should have the petition available for a person seeking protection to complete.
 A judge then typically gives verbal approval for the emergency temporary order.
 This order is only valid until the end of the first business day following the incident.

-If a judge issues emergency protective orders, a hearing for final orders will be scheduled within 14 days.
+If a judge issues emergency POs, a hearing for final orders will be scheduled within 14 days.
 At that point, the judge may issue a final order of protection or may dismiss the petition.
-In some cases, it may not be necessary to file a petition for emergency orders prior to filing a petition for a protective order.
+In some cases, it may not be necessary to file a petition for emergency orders prior to filing a petition.
 Emergency orders are issued when a person has reasonable evidence that he or she is in immediate danger.

 Victim protection orders in cases of rape, forcible sodomy, a sex offense, kidnapping or assault and battery with a deadly weapon are granted under 22 O.S. § 40.2.
-Likewise, immediate family members of someone killed in an act of first degree murder may be granted a VPO against any one charged with the murder or as an accessory to first degree murder.
-By law, a VPO must be “substantially similar” to a protective order issued in a domestic abuse case.
+Likewise, immediate family members of someone killed in an act of first-degree murder may be granted a VPO against anyone charged with the murder or as an accessory to first-degree murder.
+By law, a VPO must be “substantially similar” to a PO issued in a domestic abuse case.

-Both types of restraining orders are intended to prevent the person accused of abuse or assault from having contact with the alleged victim of the crime.
-A restraining order is a court order issued by a judge that bars the person named from physical contact, verbal contact, written or electronic communication, and being in the presence of the person seeking protection.
-A person may be ordered to leave his or her own home for the duration of the protective order and to relinquish all firearms.
+Both types of orders are intended to prevent the person accused of abuse or assault from having contact with the alleged victim of the crime.
+Essentially it is a court order issued by a judge that bars the person named from physical contact, verbal contact, written or electronic communication, and being in the presence of the person seeking protection.
+A person may be ordered to leave his or her own home for the duration of the order and to relinquish all firearms.